IsraPerez98/IsraPerez98/README.md

 ## 🚀 Current Projects:

-- 🔭 I'm currently working on my [degree work](https://github.com/IsraPerez98/app-titulo).
+- 🔭 I'm currently working on [Stremio-TuSubtitulo](https://github.com/IsraPerez98/Stremio-TuSubtitulo).
 - 🌱 I'm also actively learning Rust and working on small projects to improve my skills in the language.

 ## 🌎 Find me on: